barbaradenney/portfolio/content/posts/design-system-series-part2-gaining-stakeholder-buy-in-government.md

 ## How We Got Buy-In

 1. **Show, don’t just tell.** We created presentations specifically showing how a design system would directly address the inconsistency issues leadership had already identified.
-Generic arguments weren’t enough—we tailored our case to our client’s real pain points.

 2. **Own the problem.** Rather than just identifying a lack of alignment, we actively started exploring solutions.
 This persistence in trying to solve the problem signaled to leadership that we were serious.

 3. **Build an MVP.** We developed a simple, minimum viable product of what a design system might look like.
-Whether using a third-party tool or an internal doc site, having something tangible helped stakeholders visualize the value.
+Having something tangible helped stakeholders visualize the value.

 ---

 Getting buy-in didn’t happen overnight.
 But with consistency, clear examples, and solution-driven energy, we got the support we needed to move forward.

+With stakeholders on board our next step was to get other teams to buy-in.

 ---